 - a.
 A student wishing to appeal the committee's decision will submit the request, in writing, to the Associate Dean within five (5) working days of the committee's decision. - b.
-The Associate Dean will review all of the information collected and may meet with the student before making a decision within ten (10) working days. - c.
-The Associate Dean's decision is final, although it may be set aside after appeal to the Dean of the College of Public Service. - d.
-Further appeals may be made to the Vice President of Academic Affairs and to the President of Jackson State University.
+The Associate Dean will review all of the information collected and may meet with the student before deciding within ten (10) working days. - c.
+The Associate Dean's decision is final, although it may be set aside after appeal to the Dean of the College of Health Sciences. - d.
+Further appeals may be made to the Vice President of Academic Affairs and the President of Jackson State University.

-Approved Data

-Associate Dean Date

-School Of Social Work
+Approved: Associate Dean of Social Work

-Approved

-Dean Date
+Date:

+Date:

-College of Public Service
+Approved: Dean, College of Health Sciences